 - Reception: The clock starts ticking when officials get your paperwork, not when you send it.

 - Accuracy: The range doesn’t apply if something about your tax forms is incorrect.
 Any incomplete or incorrect issues on your forms can restart the clock from the time they are corrected.

 More than 90 percent of refunds are issued within 21 days.
 But clearly, plenty of people get their refunds later.
 And some speed up the process and get their money sooner too.

-Sign up for a Current banking account today to receive your refund faster.
+Sign up for a Current Premium Account today to receive your refund faster.

 Shorten Your Wait Time in 3 Easy Steps

 Tax refunds aren't gifts.
 They represent an overpayment of taxes.
 In other words, this is your money.
 It's reasonable to want it back as quickly as possible.